biancamika/digital-garden-template/_notes/5. Creation/Level Up.md

 In line with this, the teachers of this Game will be full-fledged designers.
 They'll be designing not just content and delivery, but also environment (where are students learning?) and mechanics (what systems/rules do they have to follow?).
 In the Metaverse, the forms a classroom can take are endless: [an art gallery](https://oncyber.io/), [a theme park](https://www.animocabrands.com/the-sandbox-partners-with-atari), [a shopping district](https://www.republicrealm.com/metajuku)...anything you want it to be.
 With more people from diverse backgrounds becoming teachers, classrooms will be greatly transformed in order to fit a variety of learning styles (see [Azlen Elza's classroom design explorations).](https://twitter.com/azlenelza/status/1457346877163143170) Teachers could also incorporate tokens into the learning experience; these can track almost anything that can be tracked with a smart contract (e.g. reputation on a social platform, skills of a video game character).
 They could apply this to scaffolded learning: the gradual decrease of support for learners as they increase their understanding.
 For example, learning opportunities could come in the form of [quests and bounties](https://twitter.com/KatwellKat/status/1502302838537527302); teachers could choose to offer these for specified difficulty levels (e.g. # of XP in skill), and adjust rewards for these accordingly.
 Imagine all the possible ways learning could happen in this Game.

 But how does one become a teacher in the first place?
+This isn't just the result of gaining experience; it happens by engaging with a community.
+After all, what is a teacher without their students?
+In this Game, you can't level up without playing with others.

 **Notes:**
 - put more contrasts: how is suggested innovation better than what currently exists?
-- how to end: how does one become a teacher? level up? transition to the community. you can't learn alone

 #### Multiplayer Learning
 - you can't learn alone